Data privacy notice for clients, trainees, volunteers and event attendees of Digital Communities Wales

 Who are we?

-Digital Communities Wales is a project funded by Welsh Government and delivered by the Wales Co-operative Training and Development Centre Ltd (trading as the Wales Co-operative Centre).
+Digital Communities Wales: Digital Confidence, Health and Well-being is a project funded by Welsh Government and delivered by the Wales Co-operative Training and Development Centre Ltd (trading as the Wales Co-operative Centre).

 For personal data related to project outcomes, Welsh Government is the Data Controller.
 This means it decides how your personal data is processed and for what purposes.
 For these purposes, the Wales Co-operative Centre is a Data Processor.